"Vector". 406 mm carbine

 There are also “whales” (that is, sets) that allow you to quickly convert the original sample, using sets of finished parts for this.
 KRISS MagEx 2 Kit and Mag 02.
 Allows you to turn a standard "Vector" into a carbine.

-It is a complete turnkey kit for the standard Glock pistol magazine.
-Mag-Ex 2 is ideal for KRISS Vector and is available for 9 mm and 10 mm cartridges 10 × 22 mm (.40 S&W).
-Moreover, two magazines with a capacity of 40 rounds of 9 mm caliber and 33 rounds of 10 mm are designed for it, and KRISS Vector itself, in turn, is fully compatible with two-row magazines for Glock 21 pistols with 13 or 30 rounds of ammunition.
+It is a complete set of parts for a standard Glock pistol magazine.
+Mag-Ex 2 is ideal for the KRISS Vector and is available in 9mm and 10mm 10x22mm (.40 S&W).
+Moreover, two magazines with a capacity of 40 rounds of 9 mm and 33 rounds of 10 mm have been developed for it, and the KRISS Vector itself, in turn, is fully compatible with magazines with double-row magazines for the Glock 21 pistol with a capacity of 13 or 30 rounds.

 The stock is made of steel, aluminum and modern polymer composites.
 It is attached to the top module on a hinge with a push button, and it folds to the right, although the same hinge can also be adjusted so that it folds to the left.
 The scope of delivery includes two QD swivel mounts on the left and right sides.
 Interestingly, this butt is also telescopic, and can be adjusted in three positions.